Peesh ili luzhesh: Interrogation round

-s1–3: The guest artist may ask questions to the remaining mystery singers.
+s1–4: The guest artist may ask questions to the remaining mystery singers.
 Good singers are required to give truthful responses, while the bad singers must lie.

 Production

-Nova Broadcasting Group formally acquired the rights to produce a local adaptation of I Can See Your Voice in Bulgaria in August 2016, with Global Films assigning on production duties.
+Following Shine France's initial interest to locally adapt I Can See Your Voice in September 2015, BNT News reported that other European countries should consider adapting the said programme, at the time when (South Korean) second season of the same title premiered on 22 October 2015; this was formally acquired by Nova Broadcasting Group of Bulgaria in August 2016, with Global Films assigning on production duties.

 Broadcast history

 Peesh ili luzhesh debuted on 3 November 2016.

 As part of Nova's 30th anniversary programming lineup occurring at the 12th season finale of Kato dve kapki voda in May 2024, the said network formally announced that the series would revive after an eight-year hiatus, with a second season premiering on 22 September 2024.

-While the second season broadcasts still ongoing, director Raffi Boghosyan has already announced the series' renewal and subsequent auditions for a then-upcoming third season during his interview at Na Kafe in November 2024, which was confirmed at the 13th season finale of Kato dve kapki voda, and began airing on 28 September 2025.
+While the second season broadcasts still ongoing, director Raffi Boghosyan has already announced the series' renewal and subsequent auditions for a then-upcoming third season during his interview at Na Kafe in November 2024, which began airing on 28 September 2025.

+In April 2026, Nova formally announced that the series has renewed for a fourth season.
+Initially reported by Serialite NOW.bg in 15 August 2026, the season began airing with a kids special on 20 September 2026 (making it the first game in ICSYV franchise to be aired live, as well as the inclusion of a sign language interpreter), and then continuing with regular episodes the following week.
+(Note: Highlight: